okikiolumide/dareyio-pbl/Project10.md

 g.
 Set up periodical renewal of your SSL/TLS certificate

 *By default, LetsEncrypt certificate is valid for 90 days, so it is recommended to renew it at least every 60 days or more frequently.*

  - Test the renewal command in dry-run mode

         sudo certbot renew --dry-run

-Best pracice is to have a scheduled job that to run renew command periodically.
-Let us configure a cronjob to run the command twice a day.
+Best practice is to have a scheduled job that to run renew command periodically.
+Configure a cronjob to run the command twice a day.

-To do so, lets edit the crontab file with the following command:
+ - Edit the crontab file with the following command:

         crontab -e

         Add following line:

         * */12 * * *   root /usr/bin/certbot renew > /dev/null 2>&1